Nima-Khodabandelou/Notes/README.md

       }
    }
 }
+##
 Asynchronous Programming: one job completed by multiple threads -> maximum usability
+##
 Java Future interface: result of concurrent process
+##
 Array/Collection:
  store references
  manipulate data
  Arrays: fixed size, store homogeneous, no ready-made methods
  Collections: variable size, heterogeneous, readymade methods
+##
 1)	ArrayList not synchronized.
 Vector: synchronized.
 2)	ArrayList not a legacy class.
 Vector: legacy class.
 3)	ArrayList increases its size by 50% of the array size.
 	Vector increases its size by doubling the array size.
 4)	ArrayList not ?thread-safe? as not synchronized.
 	Vector list thread-safe as it's every method is synchronized.
-5) What is the difference between ArrayList and LinkedList?
+##
 1)	ArrayList uses a dynamic array.
 LinkedList uses a doubly linked list.
 2)	ArrayList not efficient for manipulation because too much is required.
 	LinkedList efficient for manipulation.
 3)	ArrayList better to store and fetch data.
 LinkedList better to manipulate data.
 4)	ArrayList provides random access.
 LinkedList does not provide random access.
 5)	ArrayList takes less memory overhead as it stores only object LinkedList takes more memory overhead as it stores object and address Iterator traverses elements in forward direction only whereas ListIterator traverses elements into forward and backward direction.
+##
 1)	Iterator traverses elements in forward direction only.
 	ListIterator traverses elements in backward and forward directions both.
 2)	Iterator can be used in List, Set, and Queue.
 	ListIterator can be used in List only.
 3)	Iterator can only perform remove operation while traversing collection.
-	ListIterator can perform add, remove, and set operation while traversing collection.
+	ListIterator can perform add, remove, and
+     set operation while traversing collection.
 1)	Iterator traverse legacy and non-legacy elements.
 	Enumeration traverse only legacy elements.
 2)	Iterator is fail-fast.
 Enumeration is not fail-fast.
 3)	Iterator is slower than Enumeration.
 	Enumeration is faster than Iterator.
 4)	Iterator can perform remove operation while traversing collection.
 	The Enumeration can perform only traverse operation on collection.
+##
 List contain duplicate elements
 List is ordered collection maintains insertion order List contains single legacy class which is Vector class whereas Set interface does not have any legacy class.
 List allow n number of null values whereas Set only allows single null value.
+##
 HashSet maintains no order, TreeSet maintains ascending order.
 HashSet impended by hash table, TreeSet implemented by Tree structure.
 HashSet performs faster than TreeSet.
 HashSet backed by HashMap, TreeSet backed by TreeMap.
+##
 Set contains values only, Map contains key and values.
 Set contains unique values, Map contain unique Keys with duplicate values.
 Set holds single number of null value, Map include single null key with n number of null values.
+##
 HashSet contains only values whereas HashMap includes entry (key, value).
 HashSet can iterate, HashMap needs to convert into Set to iterate.
 HashSet implements Set, HashMap implements Map
 HashSet no duplicate value, HashMap contain duplicate values with unique keys.
 HashSet contains only single number of null value whereas HashMap hold single null key with n number of null values.
+##
 HashMap maintains no order, TreeMap maintains ascending order.
 HashMap implemented by hash table, TreeMap implemented by Tree HashMap sorted by Key or value, TreeMap sorted by Key.
 HashMap contain null key with multiple null values, TreeMap cannot hold null key but can have multiple null values.
+##
 1)	HashMap not synchronized.
 	Hashtable synchronized.
 2)	HashMap contain one null key and multiple null values.
 	Hashtable cannot contain any null key or null value.
 3)	HashMap not thread-safe -> useful for non-threaded applications.
 	Hashtable is thread-safe, and it can be shared between various threads.
 4)	HashMap inherits AbstractMap class,	Hashtable inherits Dictionary class.
+##
 Collection is interface, Collections is class.
 Collection -> List, Set, Queue.
 Collections -> sort and synchronize collection elements.
+##
 hashCode() -> same integer if two keys by calling equals() are identical.
+##
 possible that two hash code numbers have different or same keys
+##
 equals() -> override to check objects based on property.
+##
 synchronize List, Set and Map by Collections
+##
 generic collection:
  not need typecasting if using generic class type-safe checked at compile time makes code bug detectable at compile time -> more stable code
+##
 hash-collision: Two keys with same hash value to avoid -> keep Two separate entries in a single hash bucket
              Separate Chaining
              Open Addressing
+##
 Dictionary: key-value pairs.
+##
 load factor default size: 0.75. default capacity: initial capacity * load factor
+##
 Fail-fast iterator: throws ConcurrentmodificationException in case of structural modification
                     not require any extra space in memory.
+##
 unmodifiableCollection() -> make Java ArrayList Read-Only
+##
 remove duplicates from ArrayList: by HashSet: not preserve insertion order. by LinkedHashSet: maintain insertion order
+ex:
 public class ReverseArrayList {
 public static void main(String[] args) {
      List list = new ArrayList<>();